10 Steps to Create a High-Quality Website

 - What is the target audience of your website?

-- What content do you intend to offer?
+- What content do you want to provide?

-- Which key data and metrics will you use to determine your success?
-(Determine your key performance indicators.)
+- Which metrics will you use to determine your success?
+(Define your key performance indicators.)

-If you are unsure about how to answer some of these questions, if you are in any doubts or even fail to find an answer to one of the questions, you probably need a break.
-Or you could try to seek for help regarding your decisions.
-Your website won’t mind the wait.
+If you’re unsure about how to answer these questions, if you’re in doubt or fail to find an answer to one of the questions, take a break.
+Or consult others to help you with your decisions.
+Your website will wait.

 3. Information Architecture

-After the planning phase has been completed, don’t immediately start designing and implementing: First, you need to create, test, verify, and reconsider the structure and architecture of your website.
-To do this, read a good book about information architecture, look at a few heuristics and have at least 15 users do some card-sorting.
-Even at this early stage, don’t forget to keep an eye on localization and internationalization.
-Document the structure you have elaborated and validate it—by testing it while you are designing the website.
+After the planning phase has been completed, don’t immediately start designing and implementing: First, you need to create, test, and verify the structure and architecture of your website.
+To do this, read a good book about information architecture, look at a few heuristics and have 15 users do card-sorting.
+Even at this early stage, keep an eye on localization and internationalization.
+Document the structure you have identified and validate it—by testing it while you’re designing the website.

 Design is a set of fields for problem-solving that uses user-centric approaches to understand user needs (as well as business, economic, environmental, social, and other requirements) to create successful solutions that solve real problems.
 Design is often used as a process to create real change within a system or market.
 Too often, Design is defined only as visual problem solving or communication because of the predominance of graphic designers.
 In other fields and contexts, Design might only refer to Fashion Design or Interior Design.
 However, a recognition of the similarities between all design disciplines shows that the larger definition for Design operates at a higher level and across many media.